Skip to content

 34. Time-bound commitment to achieve 100% traceability to plantation level?

-The company commits to achieve more than 99% traceability of third party FFB by 2025.
+The company commits to achieving more than 99% traceability of third-party FFB by 2025.
 The company's scheme smallholders and own estates are already fully traceable.

 +